Susan Fancher, Soprano Sax

-Instrumentation: Soprano sax & electronic playback
+Instrumentation: Amplified soprano sax & electronic playback

-10/25/07 Susan Fancher
+Commission: Susan Fancher

-Shake it Up Festival
+Weatherspoon Museum, Shake it Up Festival, Greensboro, NC

 Judith Shatin’s Penelope’s Song is a compelling piece of musique concrète using the sound and rhythm of a weaver’s loom to tell the story of Odysseus through his wife’s view.